 Solutions for dealing with the death of a sole director-shareholder

-In the unfortunate event that the sole director and shareholder of a company dies, the options available to the personal representatives of the deceased will depend on the terms outlined in the company’s articles.
+In the unfortunate event that the sole director and shareholder of a company die, the options available to the personal representatives of the deceased will depend on the terms outlined in the company’s articles.

 If the company was incorporated under the Companies Act 2006 with Model articles of association, the deceased’s personal representatives have the authority to appoint a new director.
-Once appointed, the new director can authorise the transfer of the deceased’s shares to whomever inherits them in accordance with the will or under the rules of intestacy.
+Once appointed, the new director can authorise the transfer of the deceased’s shares to whoever inherits them in accordance with the will or under the rules of intestacy.
 The director must then enter the details of the new shareholder(s) into the company’s register of members.

 If the company was incorporated under the Companies Act 1985 with Table A articles, the personal representatives of the deceased are not authorised to appoint a new director.
 Instead, they will have to get a court order to approve the appointment, which can be a complex and time-consuming process.
 Until this is done, the shares of the deceased shareholder cannot be transferred to whomever is set to inherit them.